 B2B Customer Interviews: Are They Different?

-When I ask industrial producers if they interview customers during new product development, I generally get one of two responses: 1) No, but we should.
+When I ask industrial producers if they conduct B2B customer interviews during new product development, I generally get one of two responses: 1) No, but we should.
 2) Yes, we use a voice-of-the-customer (VOC) approach, such as Quality Function Deployment or Design for Six Sigma.
 In this brieﬁng, we’ll think through the second response.If you are using the same one-size-ﬁts-all VOC interviews for industrial goods that others use for consumer goods, you’re sub-optimizing.
 Business to-business (B2B) producers have huge advantages over consumer goods producers, but they may not be immediately obvious.
 After all, didn’t the fellow who bought a rail car of soda ash on Friday also buy a can of soda pop on Saturday?

 Nope.
 He changed… a lot.
 Compared to retail consumers, industrial customers are more technically savvy, more rational in their decisions, more dependent on suppliers, fewer in number and more diverse in their applications for any one product.
 Careful reﬂection of these customer differences should lead you to three goals in the front-end of your B2B new product development (NPD).
 These, in turn, will lead you to different approaches than you are likely using today (see Figure 1).